relentless-coder/cms/readme.md

 1. `yarn install`
 2. `npm install`
 3. Run the mongod instance on your machine
+4. export PORT=PORT_OF_YOUR_CHOICE IP="localhost"
 4. `npm start`

 I don't have the register route on the front end.
 Make use of Postman to register a new user.
-Then point your favorite browser to `localhost:6655/admin/login` and login with your credentials.
+Then point your favorite browser to `localhost:{PORT}/admin/login` and login with your credentials.

 You'd be directed to the admin page.
 There you can create/edit post.
 Set up your profile.
 Once you have some data setup.
-Point your browser to `localhost:6655` and you'll see your blog page.
+Point your browser to `localhost:{PORT}` and you'll see your blog page.

+*Here PORT represents the PORT value that you'd set in the 4th step*

-If you have any questions feel free to email me at [contact@ayushdevelops.com]
+If you have any questions feel free to email me at contact@ayushdevelops.com